Japan Visa from Dubai: Tourist & Visit Visa Guide 2026

 - Notes

-- March-April (cherry blossom) and October-November (autumn foliage)
+- March-April (cherry blossom) and October-November (autumn foliage); may extend to 3-4 weeks if documents are incomplete

 Express/priority processing